driessenslucas/researchproject/Thesis.md

 ## Influential YouTube Demonstrations and GitHub Insights

-YouTube videos like "Self Driving and Drifting RC Car using Reinforcement Learning" \hyperref[ref11]{[11]} and "Reinforcement Learning with Multi-Fidelity Simulators -- RC Car" \hyperref[ref16]{[16]} vividly demonstrated RL's real-world applicability and the feasibility of sim-to-real transfer.
+YouTube videos like "Self Driving and Drifting RC Car using Reinforcement Learning" \hyperref[ref11]{[11]} and "Reinforcement Learning with Multi-Fidelity Simulators -- RC Car" \hyperref[ref16]{[16]} vividly demonstrated RL's real-world applicability and the feasibility of Sim2Real transfer.
 GitHub repositories, such as the "Sim2Real_autonomous_vehicle" project \hyperref[ref13]{[13]}, detailed the practical steps and challenges of implementing RL in physical systems.

 ## Technical Exploration and Academic Foundation

 Academic articles also significantly shaped this research.
-Notable works include Q. Song et al.'s article on autonomous driving decision control \hyperref[ref12]{[12]} and a survey by W. Zhao, J. P. Queralta, and T. Westerlund on sim-to-real transfer in deep RL for robotics \hyperref[ref17]{[17]}.
+Notable works include Q. Song et al.'s article on autonomous driving decision control \hyperref[ref12]{[12]} and a survey by W. Zhao, J. P. Queralta, and T. Westerlund on Sim2Real transfer in deep RL for robotics \hyperref[ref17]{[17]}.
 These articles provided in-depth methodologies and highlighted the challenges of applying RL to autonomous systems.

 ## Synthesis and Research Direction

-These diverse sources collectively informed the direction of this research, focusing on the feasibility and complexities of sim-to-real transfer in autonomous navigation.
+These diverse sources collectively informed the direction of this research, focusing on the feasibility and complexities of Sim2Real transfer in autonomous navigation.
 The goal is to combine insights from both digital and academic realms to address the challenges of applying advanced RL models in real-world scenarios.

 \pagebreak